dortania/OpenCore-Install-Guide/AMD/zen.md

   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses
-  * B550 boards should disable this quirk
+  * B550 and TRx40 boards should disable this quirk
 * **SyncRuntimePermissions**: YES
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
 Mainly relevant for Skylake and newer
 :::